 Causes for Your Sprained Knees

 Contact sports cause many knee sprains.
 You can sprain your knee from a sudden impact, as in a car accident.
-Knee sprains also result from sudden twisting, stretching the joint too far or lifting objects that are too heavy for you.
+Knee sprains also result from sudden twisting, stretching the joint too far, or lifting too heavy objects.
 If your knee is already weak, you can sprain it by doing something simple, such as stepping off a stair or a curb.

 If you hurt your knee in New Jersey, get to a joint specialist like the talented doctors at Redefine Healthcare.
-These pain management specialists can determine which ligament is affected so you get targeted treatment.
-Each knee ligament is sprained from a slightly different action:
+These pain management specialists can determine which ligament is affected, so you get targeted treatment.
+Each knee ligament can sprain due to a slightly different action:

-- ACL injuries most often come from trauma to the outside of your knee or lower leg, but you can end up with an ACL sprain from hyperextension (straightening your leg too forcefully), a sudden stop or a twist, pivot or change in direction.
+- ACL injuries often come from trauma to the outside of your knee or lower leg, but you can end up with an ACL sprain from hyperextension (straightening your leg too forcefully), a sudden stop, or a twist, pivot, or change in direction.

 - PCL injuries result from a direct impact to the front of your knee.

 - MCL injuries are caused by a severe knee twist, with your lower leg going outward, away from your upper leg

 - LCL injuries often happen as a result of a blow to the inside of your knee.

 You usually know right away when you hurt your knee.
 But while your symptoms reflect the ligament you’ve damaged, there are some common symptoms beyond the knee pain, including:

 - Swelling around the knee joint